mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/guides/COST.md

 For the example above of a popular image impacting data transfer costs, it would cost an additional $83.75 for an overage of 930.50 GB.

-While this option is significantly cheaper (~$43 vs ~$72), there are some drawbacks for a production system:
+While this option is significantly cheaper (~$43 vs ~$71), there are some blockers for running a PDS and some drawbacks for a production system:
+* Cannot exec commands within a container or SSH to a container, required for running the pdsadmin tool.
 * Volume mounts are not supported, so the Litestream continuous replication must run in the same container as the PDS (an anti-pattern in containers).
 * Short-lived credentials from an IAM role are not supported for accessing other AWS services,